 • All work submitted for consideration must be original and recent (2017-present).

 • * Submissions may be 2-dimensional (painting, drawing etc), 3-dimensional works such as sculpture, installation, or multimedia (experimental or new media work is highly encouraged).

 • Artists must provide a cover letter explaining their type of work and how you would benefit from the program.

 • Artists will be notified of the exact program timeline at the time of acceptance.

 VAM’s Creative Residents 2018-19

-Amrita Virdi is an Artist in Residency and a Children’s Instructor at Visual Arts Mississauga.
+Amrita Virdi is a practicing artist.
 Amrita is inspired by the creativity and the confidence that young artists bring to the classroom.
 She focuses on infusing the same whimsical joy into her own work.
 Amrita’s experiments in art making have led her to merge together her love for painting and photography to create layers of imagery and tactile, thick paint.
 Amrita is interested in disrupting everyday images that stimulate our attention, with strange new colours and form that make one question what they are looking at.

-Anran Guo is an emerging artist currently studies Art and Art History at University of Toronto Mississauga and Sheridan College.
+Anran Guo is an emerging artist and graduate of the Art and Art History program at University of Toronto Mississauga and Sheridan College.
 Anran primarily focuses on sculpture and installation, she tends to use found objects in her practice, her works usually are minimal and conceptual.
 Anran believes art is a language to express herself and to speak for the people whose voice cannot be heard.